MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Endpoint DLP.md

 1. Log on to your Client 1 VM (LON-CL1) as the lon-cl1\admin account.

-1. In Microsoft Edge, navigate to the Microsoft Purview portal at https://compliance.microsoft.com and when the Sign in window is displayed, sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. Open Microsoft Edge from the taskbar, navigate to the Microsoft Purview portal at https://compliance.microsoft.com and when the Sign in window is displayed, sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.
 Hint: The password is probably the same as the MOD Administrator used earlier.

 1. In the **Microsoft Purview** portal on the left navigation pane, select **Data loss prevention** and from the top pane select **Policies**.